 Four research projects partnering with China funded

-Four innovative research projects have been awarded funding through the 10th round of the New Zealand-China Strategic Research Alliance.
-Each project will receive $300,000 over the next 3 years, focusing on environmental science and food science, areas of shared strategic importance to both countries.
+Four innovative research projects have been awarded funding through the New Zealand – China Strategic Research Alliance 2025 investment round.
+Each project will receive $300,000 over the next 3 years, focusing on environmental technologies, an area of shared strategic importance to both countries.

 New Zealand and Chinese scientists have been cooperating for more than 40 years.
 In 1987 the first government-level Science and Technology Cooperation Agreement was signed, and this was renewed in 2003.
 In 2010, the relationship was strengthened further with the signing of the Strategic Research Alliance.
 Five-year roadmaps enable New Zealand and China to agree on research and relationship priorities.
-The focus of the 2024 round was food science, environmental science, and biomedicine and health.
+The most recent version runs to 2027.

 The Alliance is a bilateral initiative between the Ministry of Business, Innovation and Employment and the Chinese Ministry of Science and Technology (MoST).
 It supports joint research projects that foster scientific collaboration and address shared challenges.
 Funding is provided through MBIE’s Catalyst Fund, with Chinese partners receiving support from MoST.